Nqsir/Buttons-NavigationToolBar-matplotlib/README.md

 So to add my images to the buttons I simply decided to copy my icons directly in the matplotlib directory.
 I would not recommend it, but here's a solution and I would still invite you to use a venv.

 Here's the points you need to pay attention to before :
-- I am using Win10 so that may be not that portable,
 - You need 2 icons formated that way :
   - name.png => 24x24 pixels
   - name_large.png => 48x48 pixels